 - I’ve also travelled the entire coast from Lima to the border with Chile, stopping at towns such as Pisco, Paracas, Nazca and Huanchaco, as well as Arequipa.

 - In December 2017, I started a two-month research trip for the 2018 editions of the Rough Guide to Peru and the Rough Guide to South America.
 This saw me travelling the entire northern coast of Peru, from Trujillo to the Ecuadorian border, west to the edge of the Amazon Jungle and south along the Andean Mountains from Tingo Maria to Cusco.

 I’ve been published writing about Peru for other websites including World Nomads and I’m in the process of expanding the Worldly Adventurer archives to include brand new articles about travel in Peru.
-Having updated a guidebook on northern Peru and the Andean sierra, these are the areas that I consider myself a real expert (they’re also places about which little has yet been written on the internet).

 How the Peru trip planning service works